Quantum discord and steering in top quarks at the LHC

-For $gg$ channel (upper left panel), discord is strong both at threshold ($\beta=0$) and for high transverse momentum $p_\text{T}$ ($\beta\to 1$ and $\Theta\to\pi/2$), where the $t\bar{t}$ is in maximally-entangled singlet and triplet pure states, respectively~\cite{Afik2021}.
-Separable states also exhibit discord, as shown by the entanglement boundaries~\cite{Afik2021} (solid black lines).
-The boundaries for steerability [computed from Eq.~(\ref{eq:steerability})] and Bell nonlocality~\cite{Afik2022} are given by dashed-dotted and dashed black lines.
+For $gg$ channel (upper left panel), discord is strong both at threshold ($\beta=0$) and for high transverse momentum $p_T$ ($\beta\to 1$ and $\Theta\to\pi/2$), where the $t\bar{t}$ pair is in maximally entangled singlet and triplet pure states, respectively.
+Separable states also exhibit discord, as shown by the entanglement boundaries~\cite{Afik2021} (solid red lines).
+The boundaries for steerability [computed from Eq.~(\ref{eq:steerability})] and Bell nonlocality~\cite{Afik2022} are given by dashed-dotted yellow and dashed brown lines.
 As expected, the plot follows the hierarchy (\ref{eq:Hierarchy}).